Raulshc/OpenAL-EXT-Repository/README.md

 OpenAL extension repository
 ===========================

 An update repository of OpenAL extensions (forked of the unmaintenanced repository openalext), with compile information available from different sources.
-As for now, a lot of these descriptions are only stubs or extracts from headers.

 If you have more detailed description of a specific OpenAL extension (or would like to provide list of extensions available on a specific platform), please issue a pull request.